Projects

 WHO STEPS

 During my research fellowship at the Non-Communicable Diseases Research Center (NCDRC), Tehran University of Medical Sciences, I contributed to the design, implementation, data analysis, and publication of the study protocol and results for the 2021 WHO STEPwise approach to NCD risk factor surveillance (STEPS) survey in Iran.
 STEPS is a simple, standardized method for collecting, analyzing and disseminating data on key non-communicable diseases’ risk factors in countries.
-The survey instrument covers key behavioral risk factors including tobacco use, alcohol use, physical inactivity, unhealthy diet, as well as key biological risk factors including overweight and obesity, raised blood pressure, raised blood glucose, and abnormal blood lipids.
-My specific focus in Iran STEPS Survey 2021 was on survey design and the diabetes mellitus care cascade.
+The survey instrument covers key behavioral risk factors including tobacco use, alcohol use, physical inactivity, unhealthy diet, as well as key metabolic risk factors including overweight and obesity, raised blood pressure, raised blood glucose, and abnormal blood lipids.
+My specific focus in Iran STEPS Survey 2021 was on survey design, diabetes mellitus prevalence and care cascade, cardiovascular health assessment using American Heart Association’s Life’s Simple 7 tool, metabolic syndrome subgroups and associations with ischemic heart disease and stroke, salt intake, and cancer screening.

 Additionally, I was involved in the secondary analysis of the Iran STEPS Survey 2016 data, which led to publications on salt intake estimation using the small area estimation method and the burden of cardiovascular diseases attributable to total cholesterol using the population attributable fraction method.
 I also contributed to multiple other publications leveraging STEPS findings.